TheoAcker12/grav-tutorial/pages/02.base-tutorial/02.setup/docs.md

 ![no installation directory](./no-directory.png)

 Or you can change the name of the folder.
-For this tutorial, we will name our folder grav.
+For this tutorial, we will name our folder grav-demo.

 ![named installation directory](./grav-directory.png)